 The striped short sleeve shirt with side tie shown in the lower right corner is a fun workout top.
 I left the tie quite loose, but you can tie it tighter to bring up the length as well as the fit.
 I’m wearing a small and it fit just right.

 And, find some well-priced Champion tops from Amazon here:

 A Jacket to create a complete outfit for women’s activewear

 The wonderful thing about keeping your workout clothes in the same line, like Champion, is the ability to mix and match, and look good as a result.

-There are SO many fabric and color variations!
+There are SO many fabric and color variations in athletic wear for older ladies!
 If you want to look the least bit put together and confident, try to stay with one line.

 This is the full zip track jacket from Champion.
 I love the fitted look and feel.
 It’s just long enough to cover the black workout tank top.